Shakil Auj: Controversy

 Auj had been a moderate in the context of the Quran and established Sunnah.
 He suffered a backlash from the orthodox majority in his department and in Pakistan.
 By assuming power as the Dean of Faculty of Islamic studies, he cracked down extensively on faculty members involved in academic and moral corruption.
 He was reluctant to let Dr. Jalaluddin Ahmed Noori rejoin as a faculty member after his suspension on the basis of having plagiarised his PhD thesis and several research papers.
 HEC declared him blacklisted as well.
 However, the Karachi University Syndicate, under pressure from several religious and political figures, let him rejoin.
 He also restrained seminary students from enrolling in MS programs without a proper channel.
 Director Sheikh Zayed of the Islamic Centre and Dr. Noor Ahmed Shahtaz were declared ineligible by the inquiry committee on the basis of forged degrees.
 Auj took charge as director on 28 June 2012 but was unable to take office immediately due to a court order.
-These professional rivalries resulted in them hatching a conspiracy to declare him an infidel, which started through a propaganda campaign, and continued later through the circulation of a fatwa, which had the fake signatures of Muhammad Rafi Usmani of Darul 'Uloom Karachi.